-If the above quote by one of the most successful businessmen of our generation doesn’t explain this, then here’s why you must listen to angry customers to let your business succeed:
+If the above quote by one of the most successful businessmen of our generation doesn’t explain this, then here’s why you must listen and learn how to handle angry customers to let your business succeed:

 “Your most unhappy customers are your greatest source of learning”

 - Bill Gates

 Customers are always on the other side of your operations which is why they have a clear view of the output of all your hard work and efforts.
 But a happy customer will never tell you areas to improve while angry, frustrated customers will let you know all about it even when you are trying to ignore.
 This is why, while you cannot ignore the benefits of customer satisfaction surveys, you also need to create a system to deal with angry customers.

 Better your NPS score